uw-labs/straw/README.md

 It is not intended to be a general purpose VFS style API, instead focussing on cleanly and portably supporting streaming reads and streaming writes of entire objects.

+WARNING : The API is not stable at this point.

 For the subset of filesystem-like functionality that it does provide, it aims to remain close to the existing Go standard library types and concepts as possible.